knowsuchagency/promptic/README.md

 ### Basics

-Functions decorated with `@llm` will automatically interpolate arguments into the prompt.
-You can also customize the model, system prompt, and more.
+Functions decorated with `@llm` inject arguments into the prompt.
+You can customize the model, system prompt, and more.
 Most arguments are passed directly to [litellm.completion](https://docs.litellm.ai/docs/completion/input).

 ```python
 from promptic import llm